 Once you know what freshwater tackle and bait to buy and can locate the best bass fishing in rivers and the good spots on the river, it’s time to get your hook wet.
 The following are techniques that bass anglers looking to catch fish on rivers should incorporate to ensure they come back with a full stringer.

 Ambush predators like river bass love distressed and struggling prey.
-Lures and bait that mimic this are favorites of bass anglers as they have a high success rate when river fishing.
+Bass anglers love lures and bait that mimic this, as they have a high success rate when river fishing.
 Top water and crank baits that imitate distressed fish or amphibians are favorites.

 Boats provide a form of angling on the river unattainable by the shore.
 The mobility to navigate the parts of the river or creek unreachable by land is a benefit for sure, but the true beauty of a boat is its ability to work a shoreline.